 Philanderer by Chris Green

-I have lived in the same town most of my life yet I almost never bump into anyone from my past.
+I have lived in the same town most of my life, yet I almost never bump into anyone from my past.
 This is surely beyond the realms of coincidence.
 I remarked on this to Suzi only this morning.
 She maintained we often come across people I know, but could not come up with any examples.

 ‘Why does it matter, anyway?’ she continued.
 ‘You don’t need to see those people.
 You can’t live in the past, you know.’

 To save another argument, I let the matter go.
 But I am sure I’m right.
 When I was younger, I led a fairly gregarious life.
-How can it be that I never come across any old friends or acquaintances, or for that matter, lovers?
+How can it be that I never come across any old friends or acquaintances, or, for that matter, lovers?
 Littleton is not a large town.
 I go to the same supermarkets, retail parks and the same venues for entertainment as everyone else in the town, but it appears everyone I have known steers clear of the places at the times I visit.
 Have all my friends and old acquaintances moved away?
 Am I so out of favour with all my exes that they are all avoiding me?
 Or am I just completely out of sync?

-‘Rosie!
+‘Rachel!
 How are you?’
 I say, holding out my arms, anticipating she might fall into them.

 ‘Bobby?’ she says.
 She takes a step back to look me up and down.
 Perhaps I am not so instantly recognisable these days.

-Rosie looks devastatingly good.
+Rachel looks devastatingly good.
 She has aged well.
 I feel old and overweight.

-‘Now that it’s summer I thought I might try to shed a few pounds on the tennis courts,’ I say to her, secretly hoping she might say that I don’t need to.
+‘Now that it’s summer, I thought I might try to shed a few pounds on the tennis courts,’ I say to her, secretly hoping she might say that I don’t need to.
 ‘So I came in to buy a new racket.’

 ‘You’ll certainly shed a few pounds if you shop here,’ she laughs.
 I had forgotten that she had a quick wit.
-There are other things you notice first with Rosie and she has not lost these.
+There are other things you notice first with Rachel, and she has not lost these.
 She is wearing a low cut floral summer dress.

 ‘You must come round and have a game on our court,’ she says.
 ‘John is away on business at the moment.’